canonical/github-runner-operator/docs/how-to/change-token.md

 # How to change GitHub personal access token

-This charm supports changing [GitHub personal access token (PAT)](https://github.com/settings/tokens) used.
+This charm supports changing the [GitHub personal access token (PAT)](https://github.com/settings/tokens) used.

 ## Personal access token scope

-For using this charm for GitHub repository the following scopes should be selected:
+To use this charm for GitHub repositories, the following scopes should be selected:

 - `repo`

-For using this charm for GitHub organization the following scopes should be selected:
+To use this charm for GitHub organisations, the following scopes should be selected:

 - `repo`
 - `admin:org`